Seattle Web Designers vs. Web Developers — Is there a difference?

 A Website Developer is a large field with much potential, especially as the world's technology advances and the need for web applications increase heavily.
 According to Kathleen Swed, an accomplished writer and computer scientist from ComputerScience.Org, the growth for Web Developers has been 8% higher than all jobs, making it an enormous field.
 In the next ten years, Web developers will be in demand by 27% (bls.gov).
-And the growth only increases within Seatle as Web Developer job has risen by 13% compared to other cities such as San Antonio and Los Angeles.
+And the growth only increases within Seatle as the Web Developer job has risen by 13% compared to other cities such as San Antonio and Los Angeles.

-A Website Designer is also filled with plenty of potential and has a decent amount of projected growth.
+A Website Designer is also filled with plenty of potentials and has a decent amount of projected growth.
 Web Designer jobs are also expected to increase by around 27% in the next ten years.
 However, the increase in Seattle isn't as high compared for a Website developer.
-According to Medium, Web Designers have only increased by 9% compared to the Web Developers' 13% growth (medium).
+According to Medium, Web Designers have only increased by 9% compared to Web Developers' 13% growth (medium).
 This may be because there are more Web Designers in general.

 There is no doubt that the Seattle Tech Market is ever-growing and has enormous opportunities for anyone thriving to find success as a Web Developer or Web Designer.
 Web Developers and Web Designers are different fields with different tasks that work coherently together to create beautiful Websites and applications — disregarding salary or status, job title, or business name, whether designing outlines for tomorrow's website or building an application from the ground up.
 Whichever area you choose, either choice will lead to great opportunities within the beautiful city of Seattle!
 The education needed and the tools to become successful are widely available in Seattle, and the career one can have in Seattle is high compared to other big cities.